paulinhoed/git-course/Readme.md

 Essa é a primeira mudança da linha

-Essa é a segunda mudança desse arquivo.
+Essa é a segunda mudança desse arquivo

+Essa seria a terceira mudança na parada.

+.